milongo/python-template/CONTRIBUTING.md

 ### Testing
 - Testing Framework: We use pytest for running tests.
 Please make sure to write tests for any new functionality or bug fixes you introduce.
 - Test Coverage: Aim for at least 95% test coverage as configured in pyproject.toml.
 You can check the coverage report after running your tests.

+## Git Hooks

+To enforce our commit and push policies, we provide pre-commit and pre-push hooks.
+These hooks help ensure that code is not committed directly to the `main` branch and assist in maintaining the integrity of our codebase.

+### Installing Git Hooks

+To install the provided Git hooks, you need to perform the following steps:

+1. Configure Git to use the hooks directory: This step tells Git to use the custom hooks provided in the `.github/hooks/` directory.
+    ```bash
+    git config core.hooksPath .github/hooks
+    ```